 If you choose to attend Penn State – and we hope you will – login to MyPennState and select the “Follow this link to accept your offer of admission” button to take the next step.
 Please Note: We request students accept their offer by May 1 for summer/fall admission at any campus.
 If you do not want to attend Penn State, please decline your offer of admission in MyPennState (this is not required, but will indicate to us that you no longer have interest in Penn State).

 When you accept your offer of admission, you will be asked to submit an enrollment deposit, as well as a housing deposit (if applicable).
 When accepting your offer of admission, you can pay this deposit online.

-After you accept your offer of admission, you will receive information about the online assessment and the Educational Planning Survey (EPS).
-This information starts going out March 1, and will be sent on a continual basis to students that accept their offer of admission.
-International students will receive this information via email over the summer.
-You will take an online assessment test in mathematics, and then complete the EPS, as well.
-The sooner you finish these tasks, the sooner you can schedule the remaining component of New Student Orientation (NSO) – the campus visit!
+After you accept your offer of admission, you will receive information about the ALEKS Math Assessment.
+For summer/fall offers, this information starts going out March 1, and will be sent on a continual basis to students that accept their offer of admission.
+International students will receive this information over the summer.
+The sooner you finish this task, the sooner you can schedule the remaining component of New Student Orientation (NSO) - the campus visit!

-Once the test and the EPS are completed, you will receive information about your campus visit.
-The details and duration of this campus visit vary by campus – University Park students will have a two-day orientation visit, while other campuses offer a day-long visit.
+Once you have completed your ALEKS Math Assessment and EPS, you will receive an email inviting you you to make your reservation for your campus visit.
 You will also receive “homework” for your orientation visit, so make some time to complete those items prior to arriving on campus.
 International students arrive for orientation one to two weeks prior to the start of the semester.

 While the details of the orientation visit will vary by campus, you will have the opportunity to meet with campus personnel, learn about student life, discuss academic choices and your educational plan, and ultimately, work with an academic adviser to schedule your classes.